 IMPORTANT SAFETY INFORMATION

-- Central nervous system (CNS) effects.
-CNS side effects are common with AYVAKIT and can be severe.
-Tell your healthcare provider if you develop any new or worsening CNS symptoms including forgetfulness, confusion, getting lost, trouble thinking, drowsiness, dizziness, trouble sleeping, word finding problems, seeing objects or hearing things that are not there (hallucinations), or change in mood or behavior.
+Cognitive effects.
+Cognitive side effects can happen during treatment with AYVAKIT and can be severe.
+Tell your healthcare provider if you develop any new or worsening cognitive symptoms including forgetfulness, confusion, getting lost, trouble thinking, drowsiness, trouble staying awake (somnolence), word finding problems, seeing objects or hearing things that are not there (hallucinations), or a change in mood or behavior.